eBork1/Projects-Exercises/docs/projects/campaign-website.md

 1. [Create GitHub repo (either online or locally)](../git-instructions.md), for example: `my-app`
 2. Create necessary files for application and view in VS Code
-   - Run shell script to expedite process unless you are using a framework
-   - _If you are using a framework, disregard the "Application File Structure" section_
 3. Import and route necessary css/js files (E.g. Bootstrap)
 4. Save all and create your first commit to `master`, **then** switch to a dev branch